14 Alternative Ways to Decorate Walls Without Paint

 This technique also makes your windows look bigger.

 Do you have a collection?
 Use your wall as a gallery to showcase this collection.
 Not only is it unique, but it adds personality to your home.
-Display your plates or even your keying's to create an eye-catching feature.
+Display your plates or even your keyring's to create an eye-catching feature.

 But you don’t have to stop at fake flowers, get creative and use something else equally impressive.